Chemical Propulsion Systems engineer

 Primary Purpose of the Role

-• Serve as a senior figure supporting projects and team members within the existing team.
+• To be a senior figure supporting various projects and team members in general within the existing team.

-• Lead propulsion subsystem and equipment activities (EP and/or CP) during Phase A/B/C/D/E for recurring TAS satellite product line programmes.
+• Propulsion subsystem and propulsion equipment activities (EP and/or CP) during Phase A/B/C/D/E for recurring TAS satellite product line application programmes or developments.

-• Act as the primary technical point of contact for the propulsion subsystem, in both MAIT and Architecture, including procured propulsion equipment on a project, interfacing with customer technical teams, PMO, AIT team, procurement and subsystem experts (Mech/Thermal, AOCS).
+• Be the primary technical point of contact responsible and lead for the propulsion subsystem, in both MAIT and Architecture, including procured propulsion equipment’s on a project, interfacing with the customer technical teams, PMO, AIT team, procurement and other subsystem experts, (such as Mech/Thermal, AOCS).

-• Interpret mission/customer specific and generic system‑level requirements and establish the baseline technical requirements document (TRD) for the propulsion subsystem.
+• Interpret mission/customer specific and generic system level requirements and establishing the baseline technical requirements document (TRD) for the propulsion subsystem.

-• Provide technical support for system‑level propulsion trade‑offs to optimise the satellite and mission design.
+• Provide technical support to system level propulsion trade‑offs for optimization of the satellite and mission design.

 • Support the preparation of subsystem design justification documentation for major design reviews throughout the project life cycle.

-• Present subsystem design justification at major design reviews throughout the project life cycle in cooperation with the Program Management Office and other subsystems.
+• Present subsystem design justification in major design reviews throughout the project life cycle in cooperation with the Program Management Office and other subsystems.

-• Review and consolidate technical documentation for the system through different project life‑cycle milestones & reviews (EQSR, PDR, CDR, MRR, TRR, QR, etc).
+• Review and consolidate the technical documentation for the system through the different project life cycle milestones & reviews (EQSR, PDR, CDR, MRR, TRR, QR, etc).

-• Establish integration and test plans and requirements for the subsystem; develop new analysis tools in specialised fluidic software (e.g. EcosimPro) and in Excel, MATLAB, and Python.
+• Establish integration and test plans and requirements for the subsystem development and improvement of new analysis tools in specialised fluidic software (e.g. EcosimPro), and also in Excel, MATLAB, and Python.

 • Perform performance analyses in support of non‑conformance review board.

-• Prepare and update subsystem analysis reports through the different project life‑cycle milestones & reviews (PDR, CDR, QR, etc).
+• Prepare/update subsystem analysis reports through the different project life cycle milestones & reviews (PDR, CDR, QR, etc).

 • Understand requirement management – traceability, IVVQ, etc.